Untitled Document

 Draftware Inc was founded in 1988 by two business partners.
 Both partners had worked in CAD Sales & Tech Support for the same national CAD/CAM reseller, based in northern Indiana.
 The PC CAD market was brand new and booming.
 With the advent of the IBM/AT, and AutoCAD, manufacturing companies began trading drafting tables for CAD systems at an incredible rate.

 Successful AutoCAD viewing software began appearing in the mid-1980s.
-The founders of Draftware Inc, having extensive knowledge of Autodesk and Computervision products, set out to provide similar viewing software for the untapped Computervision market.
+The founders of Draftware, having extensive knowledge of Autodesk and Computervision products, set out to provide similar viewing software for the untapped Computervision market.

 At this time Computervision was the leading CAD vendor, offering CADDS 4X for mid-range and mainframe applications, and a new PC-based product known as Personal Designer.
 At a time when AutoCAD was strictly 2D, Personal Designer had a distinct advantage as a full 3D CAD package.